ProfessorAkram/Unity-Programming/docs/unity-physcics-foce-movement.md

     [SerializeField]
-    [Tooltip("Acceleration multiplier applied to the target speed. \n" + "• Determines how quickly the object reaches the target speed when using ForceMode.Force or ForceMode.Acceleration.\n" +
-             "• Larger values result in faster acceleration.")] private float _accelerationMultiplier = 100f;
+    [Tooltip("Acceleration multiplier applied to the target speed. \n" + "• Determines how quickly the object reaches the target speed when using ForceMode: Force or Acceleration.\n" + "• Larger values result in faster acceleration.")] private float _accelerationMultiplier = 100f;